7Block Labs

 Description:

-Mitigate reentrancy attacks by following a strict execution order.
+Prevent reentrancy attacks by sticking to a specific execution order.

 Implementation: